 She pioneered the setting up of Association of Biotech Led Enterprises, which has been instrumental in bringing government, industry and academia together to charter a clear and progressive growth path for biotechnology in India.
 She also serves as a member of the Governing Body of the Indian Pharmacopoeia Commission.
 As founder member of Karnataka's Vision Group on Biotechnology, she currently chairs this forum.
 Ms Mazumdar-Shaw is also a part of the U.S. Pharmacopeial Convention (USP) Board of Trustees and is also a Member of the USP Biologics Advisory Group.

 She is an Independent Member of the Board of Infosys, a global leader in consulting, technology and outsourcing solutions.
 She also serves as Chairperson of the Board of Governors of the Indian Institute of Management, Bangalore.

+Ms Mazumdar-Shaw is also on the honorary board of advisors of The National Society of High School Scholars, US.
 She is a founder member of the Society for the formation of "Institute for Stem Cell Biology and Regenerative Medicine".
-Ms. Shaw has been nominated as Member of the Board of Trade, Directorate General of Foreign Trade, Ministry of Commerce & Industry.
-Moreover, she is serving on the Global Advisory Committee for its “Women and the Green Economy Campaign" (WAGE)™ initiative that engages woman business, government, and NGO leaders to help create and develop a global green economy.
+Moreover, she serves on the Global Advisory Committee for "Women and the Green Economy Campaign" (WAGE)™ initiative.

-She is married to John Shaw, a Scotsman and Indophile, who headed a leading textiles MNC, Madura Coats from 1991-1998 as Chairman and Managing Director.
-John Shaw is currently the Vice-Chairman, Biocon Limited.
+Ms. Mazumdar-Shaw is married to John Shaw, a Scotsman and Indophile, who headed a leading textiles MNC Madura Coats from 1991-1998 as Chairman and Managing Director.
+John Shaw is currently the Vice-Chairman of Biocon.